Gambling losses are indeed tax deductible, but only to the extent of your winnings. Find out more about reporting gambling losses on your tax return.

 Only gambling losses

-The IRS does not permit you to simply subtract your losses from your winnings and report your net profit or loss.
+You can include in your gambling losses the actual cost of wagers plus other expenses connected to your gambling activity, including travel to and from a casino.
+Keep in mind that the IRS does not permit you to simply subtract your losses from your winnings and report the difference on your tax return.
 And if you have a particularly unlucky year, you cannot just deduct your losses without reporting any winnings.
 If the IRS allowed this, then it's essentially subsidizing taxpayer gambling.

 The bottom line is that losing money at a casino or the race track does not by itself reduce your tax bill.
-You need to first owe tax on winnings before a loss deduction is available.
+You must first report all your winnings before a loss deduction is available as an itemized deduction.
 Therefore, at best, deducting your losses allows you to avoid paying tax on your winnings, but nothing more.